Quivers and equations a la Pl\"ucker for the Hilbert scheme: Introduction

 The question of finding equations for the Hilbert scheme as a subscheme of a Grassmannian has been addressed many times after its introduction by Grothendieck.

-The equations that arise depend much on the way the Hilbert scheme is described.
-The initial construction of the Hilbert scheme involved flattening stratifications \cite[Lemme 3.4]{grothendieck60:techniquesConstructionEtSchemasDeHilbert}.
+The equations that arise depend much on the way the Hilbert scheme is constructed.
+The initial construction by Grothendieck involved flattening stratifications \cite[Lemme 3.4]{grothendieck60:techniquesConstructionEtSchemasDeHilbert}.
 Techniques were developed to compute local equations for the flat stratum corresponding to the Hilbert scheme \cite{galligo}\cite[Proposition 0.5]{granger}.

-The work by Gotzmann \cite{gotzmann} leads to a description of the Hilbert scheme as a determinantal locus.
-This determinantal approach was also used by Bayer in his PhD thesis \cite{Bayer82} to build up a set of equations defining set theoretically the Hilbert scheme.
-It was proved by Iarrobino and Kleiman \cite[Appendix +C]{iarrobino-kleiman:around_gotzmann_number} exploiting an argument of Grothendieck that the Bayer equations hold scheme theoretically.
-Haiman and Sturmfels obtained the Bayer equations schematically as a special case of their own construction of the multigraded Hilbert scheme \cite{haiman_sturmfels02:multigradedHilbertSchemes}.
-In \cite{BLMR} and \cite{lella-roggero:functoriality}, Brachat, Lella, Mourrain and Roggero define the Hilbert scheme using a functor which involves the action of $GL_n$ to use the symmetry of the Hilbert scheme.
-See also \cite{alonsoBrachatMourrain} for techniques using Border bases.
+The work by Gotzmann \cite{gotzmann} leads to a description of the Hilbert scheme as a determinantal locus in a product of Grassmannians.
+A new description for the Hilbert scheme as a subscheme of a single Grassmannian given by local determinantal conditions was conjectured by Bayer in his PhD thesis \cite{Bayer82} and proved by Iarrobino and Kleiman in \cite[Appendix C]{iarrobino-kleiman:around_gotzmann_number} also exploiting an argument of Grothendieck.
+Haiman and Sturmfels obtain Bayer's description as a special case of their own construction of the multigraded Hilbert scheme \cite{haiman_sturmfels02:multigradedHilbertSchemes}.
+In \cite{BLMR} and \cite{lella-roggero:functoriality}, Brachat, Lella, Mourrain and Roggero define the Hilbert scheme using functors which involve symmetries of the Hilbert scheme given by the action of $GL_n$.
+Commuting matrices of multiplication by variables and border bases have been applied to define equations for Hilbert schemes of points by Alonso, Brachat and Mourrain \cite{ABM}.

-The various approaches lead to equations of different degrees: for instance degree $n+1$, only depending on the \lq\lq ambient\rq\rq\ space $\PP^n$, for those by Bayer, Iarrobino-Kleiman and Haiman-Sturmfels, degree $deg(p)+2$, only depending on the Hilbert polynomial, for those by Brachat-Lella-Mourrain-Roggero.
+The various approaches lead to equations of different degrees: degree $n+1$, only depending on the \lq\lq ambient\rq\rq\ space $\PP^n$, for those by Bayer, Iarrobino-Kleiman and Haiman-Sturmfels, degree $deg(p)+2$, only depending on the Hilbert polynomial, for those by Brachat-Lella-Mourrain-Roggero.

-We will see that it is possible to find equations of degree 1 and 2 that cut out the Hilbert scheme when $p$ is non-constant, and equations of degree $2$ when $p$ is constant.
-These are obviously the smallest possible degrees since in general the Hilbert scheme is not a linear space, not even a linear section of a Grassmannian \cite[Section 7.2]{BLMR}.
+We will see that it is possible to find equations of degree 1 and 2 that cut out the Hilbert scheme for every, possibly nonconstant $p$.
+These are obviously the smallest possible degrees since in general Hilbert schemes are not linear spaces, not even linear sections of a Grassmannian \cite[Section 7.2]{BLMR}.